- What is SaaS?

 - PaaS enables smooth scalability as it uses as many resources as required by the current workload.

-The most representative example of PaaS is AWS Elastic Beanstalk, a compute service designed for deployment and scaling purposes with a wide range of features to maximize the performance of the application.
+The most representative example of PaaS solutions is AWS Elastic Beanstalk, a compute service designed for deployment and scaling purposes with a wide range of features to maximize the performance of the application.
 Developers deploy an application on the AWS cloud, and then, Beanstalk takes care of the configuration.

 Infrastructure as a Service is another step up in terms of operational scope.
 In essence, infrastructure as a service provides the whole package for software deployment and related operations - including computing resources and scalability.